-Belmont Abbey College offers Communication Essentials (CE 100), a three-credit course for students whose academic performance prior to or after matriculation suggests that they may need additional skill building in the areas of reading comprehension, grammar, speaking, and writing.
+Belmont Abbey College offers Communication Essentials with lab (CE 101), is a fourcredit course for students whose academic performance prior to or after matriculation suggests that they may need additional skill building in the areas of reading comprehension, grammar, speaking, and writing.
 Mathematics Essentials (ME 100) is a three-credit course that provides students with additional skill building in college Mathematics.
-Communications Essentials with lab (CE 101) is similar in content to CE 100, with the added component of providing students with practical information about procedures, academic policies, and resources at Belmont Abbey College to help ensure their success.
 CE 101 may be a required course for students admitted to the College by the Admissions Review Committee, students on continued Academic Probation, or any student re-admitted after appealing his or her Academic Dismissal.